-The issue I come across most is the sofa pushed right up against a wall.
-Even in the largest of spaces, with tonnes of room, I still see sofas wedged into a corner, with buckets of dead space in front of them.
+The biggest issue I see people make when they’re trying to get the best living room furniture layout involves the sofa.
+So often it’s wedged right against the wall.
+Even in the largest of spaces, with tonnes of room, I still see sofas pushed into a corner, with buckets of dead space in front of them.

 In a small space where you’re not spoilt for room, I’d still recommend moving your sofa off the wall about 20cm.
-It can help the sofa to ‘breathe’ a little and give the illusion of more air flow.
+In fact, I have a whole post on decorating a small living room here if you need help on that front.

 In a larger room, you’ll often find that moving the sofa into the middle of the space and grounding it with a rug makes the entire zone feel fuller and more resolved.